CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/run-vm/run_cmaq_c6a.2xlarge.md

 ```

 Compared to the timing for running on 32 processors, which took 444.34 seconds, this is a factor of 7.67 or close to perfect scalability of adding 8x as many cores.

+### Terminate the c6a.2xlarge either thru the Web Console or using the CLI

+### Find the InstanceID using the following command on your local machine.

+`aws ec2 describe-instances --region=us-east-1 | grep InstanceId`

+Output

+i-xxxx

+### Terminate Instance

+`aws ec2 terminate-instances --region=us-east-1 --instance-ids i-xxxx`

+### Verify that the instance is being shut down.

+`aws ec2 describe-instances --region=us-east-1`